 After grad school, before working for Spitzer, I had what was then called an NRC Fellowship (now they are NASA fellowships) to be a postdoctoral fellow at JPL with Mike Werner.
 Given Mike's dedication to Spitzer, perhaps it was not surprising that I went to work for Spitzer!

 I came to the Spitzer Science Center in 2003.
-I have been a member of both the MIPS Instrument Support Team and the Observer Support Team; now I am part of the Community Affairs Team.
-What that means in practice is that we are the interface between the observatory and the astronomical community (as opposed to the general public).
-Our primary job is to run the proposal calls in which astronomers from all over the world submit ideas for things to look at with Spitzer -- usually they ask for about 5 times as much observing time as there is available, so about 100 astronomers get together and argue for a week as to what 20% of the stuff we should do.
-The Community Affairs Team does other smaller things too, but running that process is most of what we do.
-I am also the Spitzer Archive Scientist, and as a result of that job, a significant part of my job is working for the Infrared Science Archive (IRSA).
+I have been a member of both the MIPS Instrument Support Team and the Observer Support Team, and the Community Affairs Team.
+What Obsever Support and Community Affairs both do is act the interface between the observatory and the astronomical community (as opposed to the general public).
+Now, I work for the Infrared Science Archive (IRSA).
 IRSA is NASA's home for infrared data from many different missions and telescopes.
 We have to make all of these data easily accessible and usable by the worldwide astronomical community.
 My job title is Associate Research Scientist.
-(There are two tracks here: research [50% science, 50% project] and staff [20% science, 80% project].
+There are two tracks here: research [50% science, 50% project] and staff [20% science, 80% project].
 There are three ranks within each track: Assistant, Associate, and Senior.
 So, roughly speaking, I'm an associate professor kind of rank -- whereas a professor's service work is to spend time teaching, my service work is to support the observatory.

 My husband is also an astronomer -- we met in grad school at the University of Chicago.
-In July 2008, I gave birth to a little boy, who is proving to be a lot of fun, if exhausting!
+We have a son who was born in 2008.
 As any working mother does, I am continually trying to figure out how to be a supermommy.
 I enjoy travelling places as part of my job and try to take time off to see places I go.
 I read lots of mysteries and some science fiction.
 I love reading about other scientists' results in paleontology, ancient Egyptian archeology, and colonial American history.
 I do needlework and make jewelry, and other craft projects.
 I love to bake!

 Since I grew up in the DC area, of course I am a huge football fan.
 Originally I rooted only for the Redskins (and of course whoever's playing the Cowboys!).
 While in Chicago, though, I learned the way the true game of football is played, in open-air stadiums, in the depths of December, with 40 mph gales whipping off a frozen-over lake, driving the wind chill way down.
 Only real teams play like this, in the black-and-blue division!
 The Bears struggled while I was there, but wow, I enjoyed the Packers.
 My time in Chicago also coincided with Michael Jordan playing for the Bulls for their run of 5 championships.
 This made it easy to learn to like basketball too!